tlnguyen2009/a3-TienNguyen/README.md

   + optionalAuth (custom): tries to verify the JWT.
 If it’s missing/invalid, it just continues without req.user (used on /ranking so unauthenticated requests return an empty list instead of an error).

+## Baseline requirements
+I finish all of the requirements here
++ Use Express.js for server side
++ After playing the game, you will be required to logged in to save your score, after that, every turn you play the score will be saved to your account.
+I provide 2 different accounts so you can test with another account to see that the turns are saved for each individual account.
++ I allow user to modify their name and delete and it will reflect the changes in the database (mongodb).
++ I used MongoDB for database.
++ I used CSS tailwind for designing log-in page.

 ## Acheivements
 ***Technical***